neto605/neto605/README.md

 - 👋 Hi, I’m @neto605
 - 👀 I’m interested in programmming
-- 🌱 I’m currently learning web development
+- 🌱 I’m currently learning Java
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...